SashaKenkre/SI699_FinalProject/README.md

 This is a capstone project for SI 699 at UMSI Winter 2022.

 ## Project Goal
-With the COVID-19 pandemic, it has become increasingly important for people to wear masks to protect themselves and others from catching the virus.Our goal is to create a model to detect if people are Wearing masks or Not wearing masks/wearing masks improperly.
+With the COVID-19 pandemic, it has become increasingly important for people to wear masks to protect themselves and others from catching the virus.
+Our goal is to create a model to detect if people are Wearing masks or Not wearing masks/wearing masks improperly.

 ## Potential Customers and Value
 Our potential customers are organizations seeking to monitor the masking of individuals such as:

 - Government agencies